 The subdivision request is for six (6) lots in keeping with the existing A-20a zoning.
-Although a dedicable water system is a requirement of the code, beyond the one existing water meter, the subject property is not able to be further supported by the present service facilities of the existing DWS system and it would be unreasonable to expect the owners to construct the required service upgrades to serve the six (6) lots.
+Although a dedicable water system is a requirement of the code, the subject property is not able to be supported by the present service facilities of the existing DWS system and it would be unreasonable to expect the owners to construct the required service upgrades to serve the six (6) lots.
 Therefore, it is reasonable that, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 6-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.